Grim Dawn: Plot

 Grim Dawn takes place in Cairn, a setting in which humanity has been brought to near extinction by a trans-dimensional war.

 The conflict begins when the humans in the setting begin to contact Aetherial entities from another dimension.
 Using what was learned from these entities, they open a portal to bring one into their own dimension and learn that the Aetherials could possess humans, and that these humans would retain enhanced abilities after the spirit was removed from the host.
 The people then released more Aetherials into the world, who themselves opened more portals and would intend to use humanity for their own purposes.

 This attracted the attention of another race known as the Cthonians, who declared war to destroy humanity before it could be completely dominated.
 The war caused enormous numbers of casualties to the human population and damaged the fabric of reality, causing additional horrors to manifest.

 The remaining human survivors reside in scattered enclaves, observing the war to learn of their enemies' weaknesses and using powers gained from exposure to the warp to prepare to retaliate at the invaders.

 Gameplay

 Grim Dawn is an action role-playing game that features fast-paced real-time combat and emphasizes collecting loot, such as armor, potions, weapons, and money (in the form of Iron Bits).
 The game's crafting system is similar to the one used in Warcraft III: Reign of Chaoss popular mod Defense of the Ancients.
 Grim Dawn also builds upon systems from Titan Quest, including improved physics, location-specific damage effects, dynamic weather, a rotatable camera, dismemberment, the addition of factions, and a completely redesigned quest system.

 Character classes

-There are nine distinct character classes in the game.
+There are ten distinct character classes in the game.